-In 2021 - 2022, the Artists in Education (AIE) Residency Grant Program will be celebrating its 49th year.
-AIE is a partnership of New Jersey's teaching artists, educators, and leading arts education providers, serves as a national model for effective and successful arts residencies.
+Now in its 50th year, the Artists in Education (AIE) Residency Grant Program, a partnership of New Jersey's teaching artists, educators, and leading arts education providers, serves as a national model for effective and successful arts residencies.

 The mission of AIE is to make the arts a basic part of a sound, quality education for all students, Pre-K through 12.
 AIE amplifies the importance of the unique partnership and synergy between a teacher and a teaching artist: providing quality professional development for teachers and life-altering experiences for students through long-term residencies.